 What Are Keloid Scars?

 Keloid scars are usually harmless, but some people find them distressing.
 In rare cases, they can be itchy, painful, or uncomfortable.
-Once keloids start to form, they can continue to grow for years, causing the scar to increase in size.
-Some keloids can grow as large as a grapefruit!
+Once keloids start to form, they can continue to grow for years, causing the scar to increase.
+Some keloids can grow as large as a grapefruit.

 - Hypertrophic scars develop a couple of months after an injury, while keloids can develop months or years after.

 - Hypertrophic scars are pink to red; keloids are red to purple.

 - Hypertrophic scars can go away on their own, while keloids will never go away without treatment.

 Experts don't exactly know what causes a keloid scar to form instead of a typical scar.

 Collagen, a protein that helps repair skin injuries, usually helps scars develop normally.
 However, during healing, your body sometimes produces too much collagen, resulting in a keloid scar.
 Doctors are unsure why some people's bodies produce too much collagen after an injury.

 Keloids may occur after getting piercings.
 Ear keloids might appear on the earlobes and the surrounding skin and cartilage after ear piercings.
 Keloid scars from piercings may itch or feel uncomfortable, but they usually don't hurt.
 They may also become irritated if rubbed or touched.